 We are finding it so hard to pick a favourite!

-Carmién Citrus Chai Gin.
+Carmién Citrus Chai Rooibos Gin.
 Juniper berries and a touch of Citrus are the signature botanicals in this smooth gin, distilled with a fragrant blend of Rooibos, Honeybush, Cinnamon, Cloves, Nutmeg and Blackpepper.
 Fresh on the palate with subtle hints of spice and citrus.

-Carmién Floral Berry Gin.
+Carmién Floral Berry Rooibos Gin.
 Delicately distilled with aromatic flavours of natural botanicals.
 Rooibos and Honeybush, with a summery blend of Rose, Lavender, Hibiscus and fruity Berries beautifully complement the Juniper in this refreshing gin.
 Fragrant, with a lovely floral nose and sweet berries on the palate.

 As an opening special, each gin is sold with its own individual Cocktail Garnish, to visually enhance and provide a refreshingly different drinking experience.
 Naturally enhance your gin with more flavour and colour by simply adding a teabag to your favourite glass of G&Tea.
 Allow to infuse and enjoy!